Spevak21/kuki-bakery/README.md

 Contacts page:
 - the user can send a message to the bakery (a guest will need to provide a name and an email for sending a message, if a user is logged in credentials are already passed through the website)

+Order page:

-When logged in the user will get the option to pick a certain amount of cookies of a certain type.
+- when logged in the user will get the option to pick a certain amount of cookies of a certain type.
 When order is checked on the puchase card it will go to users cart.

-In the cart user can:
+Cart page:

 - change packaging for that particular order (default is paper packaging which is free.
 Glass packaging is additional $2 and aluminum packaging is additional $5)
 - increase or decrease quantity of particular order
 - delete order

 All calculations are changing live so user can see exactly where he/she is spending certain amount of money

 ## TO DO